loveencounterflow/webguy/README-type-declarations.md

 * order matters
 * if derived from `webguy.types.Isa`, its declarations will be inherited
   * in case a re-declaration of a given type is wanted, must opt-in, else rejected with error
+  * note that at present, overriding a type declaration `T` of `webguy.types.Isa` is undefined in its behavior w.r.t. to other types of `webguy.types.Isa` that may or may not use `T`

 Possible types for declarations (attribute values):